 This was my second favorite Jane Austen book so far, after Emma.
 Even though her other books are more popular, I felt like this was was more lighthearted and did not take itself so seriously.
 The main character, Catherine, is not always the smartest, and does not see the plotting that is going on around her, but she is good hearted (and loves novels!).
 The antics pulled by John and Isabella also create comical confusion and make it a quick, humorous read, as do the horrific things that Catherine imagines into the Abbey based on the story Henry tells her, as well as her own penchant for gothic novels.
 This reminds me a lot of the haunted woods scene in Anne of Green Gables.
 Jane Austen also talks to the reader a lot more, and defends the rights of the novel, which was often considered a waste of time and not worth talking about during the period in which she was writing.
 I thought this was interesting and gave a sense of perspective considering that anyone reading those words would be reading a novel themselves.
 Overall, I found this to be a very fun, lively read and one of my favorite Jane Austens so far.

 Books are a way for people to connect to one another or enjoy on their own.
 I believe that there is a book for everyone, and they just have to find it.
-This blog will mostly be about the books I read and what I think of them, but may have some other things sprinkled in the middle such as recipes or photographs.
+This blog will mostly be about the books I read and what I think of them, but may have some other things sprinkled between.
 Happy Reading!

 I am a Sophomore in a private high school on Long Island, NY.
 I am Indian-American and I love to read, travel, and bake.
 I also love flamingos.
 Some of my favorite books include Anne of Green Gables, You Bring the Distant Near, the Gallagher Girls series, and many more.
 I will be writing book reviews, and letting you know what I think about the books I read.
 I hope you enjoy!